Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 - The curve shapes are similar.
 - Both implementations regress throughput between length 17 and 24.
 This can be explained by them using an insertion sort for inputs length <= 20.
 - ipnsort is faster across all tested input length, including length <= 20.
-This effect has to do with i-cache misses. ipnsort tries to inline the small-input insertion sort and nothing else, outlining the core Quicksort loop.
-In contrast std_unstable has to load significantly more code to reach the small-sort inside the Quicksort loop, also incurring more branch misprediction along the way.
+This effect has to do with i-cache misses. ipnsort tries to inline the small-input insertion sort and nothing else, outlining the core quicksort loop.
+In contrast std_unstable has to load significantly more code to reach the small-sort inside the quicksort loop, also incurring more branch misprediction along the way.
 - Both implementations reach peak throughput for inputs that fit inside the 512kB L2 d-cache.
 This effect is counteracted by the increased workload because of O(N x log(N)) algorithmic scaling as well as the increasingly dominant effect of main memory bandwidth.
 - ipnsort can leverage the significantly higher L1 and L2 d-cache bandwidth to a much higher degree than std_unstable.
 This is primarily enabled by fewer branch mis-predictions in the small-sort.
 Allowing it to exploit the instruction-level parallelism (ILP) capabilities of the micro-architecture to a greater degree.